-For principal employee applicants, in addition to the aforementioned fees, the Agency also receives a background investigation deposit which is used to pay the investigation costs for the principal employee applicant.
+For principal employee applicants, the Agency receives a background investigation deposit which is used to pay the investigation costs for the principal employee applicant.
 These deposit amounts remain in cash and cash equivalents - restricted - gaming license deposits and are recorded as a licensing deposit liability until the investigation is completed.
 To the extent that the investigation deposit is greater than the costs incurred for the investigation, the monies are refunded to the applicant.
 To the extent that the investigation deposit is less than the costs incurred for the investigation, the applicant is billed for the deficit.
 After the investigation is completed, the deposit is recorded as revenue and is transferred to the Gaming Special Fund account.